labgem/microscope-user-doc/docs/content/mage/info.rst

 *In progress*

 This menu gives the beginning and the end of the gene sequence according to different softwares.
-If the indicated start and stops seems to be wrong when compared to those given by the softwares, you can correct them by using Artemis (see `Artemis <http://microscope.readthedocs.org/en/latest/content/mage/viewer.html#artemis>`_).
+If the indicated start and stops seems to be wrong when compared to those given by the softwares, you can correct them by using Artemis (see :ref:`Artemis <viewer-artemis>`).

 .. image:: img/start.png